 4. Use in violation of law.
 Any use of IT Systems in violation of civil or criminal law at the federal, state, or local levels is prohibited.
 Examples of such use includes but is not limited to: promoting a pyramid scheme; distributing illegal obscenity; receiving, transmitting, or possessing child pornography; infringing copyrights; and making bomb or other threats.

 With respect to copyright infringement, Users should be aware that copyright law governs (among other activities) the copying, display, and use of software and other works in digital form (text, sound, images, and other multimedia).
-The law permits use of copyrighted material without authorization from the copyright holder for some educational purposes (protecting certain classroom practices and "fair use," for example), but an educational purpose Director of Educationsnot automatically mean that the use is permitted without authorization.
+The law permits use of copyrighted material without authorization from the copyright holder for some educational purposes (protecting certain classroom practices and "fair use," for example), but an educational purpose does not automatically mean that the use is permitted without authorization.

 5. Use in violation of IEC contracts or licenses.
-All use of IT Systems must be consistent with the IEC's contractual obligations, including limitations defined in software and other licensing agreements.
+All use of IT Systems must be consistent with IEC's contractual obligations, including limitations defined in software and other licensing agreements.

 6. Use in violation of external data network policies.
 Users must observe all applicable policies of external data networks when using such networks.